 2) Oliva nivosa (Marrat, 1871) which is the Netted Olive >> old name is Oliva reticularis and accepted alternative name by WoRMS is Oliva (Americoliva) nivosa

-The brown olives fall under O. nivosa as a subspecies, which is Oliva nivosa bollingi (Clench, 1934) that is accepted as a subspecies by WoRMS.
-Synonymised names that have the status of “unaccepted” by WoRMS, regarding the same subspecies are: Americoliva bollingi, Americoliva bollingi bollingi, and Americoliva nivosa bollingi.
-The original name of Oliva nivosa bollingi was Oliva reticularis bollingi.
+The brown olives fall under O. nivosa as a subspecies, which is Oliva nivosa bollingi (Clench, 1934) that is accepted as a subspecies by WoRMS in the genus Oliva.
+Synonymised names that have the status of “unaccepted” by WoRMS, regarding the same subspecies is : Americoliva bollingi bollingi, and Americoliva nivosa bollingi.
+(The original name of Oliva nivosa bollingi was Oliva reticularis bollingi.)
+Those who accept bollingi as a species under Americoliva as an independent genus, agree that all netted olives are bollingis in different color forms; but according to WoRMS which is the official world registry, netted olives are nivosa with bollingi only being a sub-species under Oliva as the traditional genus.
+There is an ongoing debate ever since Americoliva has been treated as an independent genus from the traditional WoRMS accepted genus classification of Oliva, in which Americoliva is treated as a subgenus of Oliva.

 Original Post: The first time I heard of a Fulgurator Olive (Oliva fulgurator, Röding, 1798) was when a friend of mine showed me the one her daughter collected on Sanibel Island and was trying to figure out what it was.
 The next experience I had with them was finding them myself in dredge piles in Palm Beach!
 Wow those were the HOT shells to find in the piles there for sure!
 I pulled lots of them out of the dredge piles in 2 different color forms, at that time not knowing the difference I used the name Fulgurator and Bollingi interchangeably (as most other shellers did at those piles).